 Terri Williams-Flournoy | Head Coach

-Coach Flo's fifth year at Auburn 25th year of coaching saw the Tigers make their second consecutive NCAA Tournament appearance - the first back-to-back NCAA trips for Auburn since 2008 and 2009 - and finish 17-15 overall.
+Coach Flo’s fifth year at Auburn and 25th year of coaching saw the Tigers make their second consecutive NCAA Tournament appearance in 2016-17 - the first back-to-back NCAA trips for Auburn since 2008 and 2009 - and finish 17-15 overall.
 The Tigers picked up some monumental wins, including a home victory over Tennessee, and fought their way back from deficits of 17 points three times during the season.
 Auburn also achieved its first national ranking in eight years, climbing to No. 23 in the Associated Press Top 25 in late November.

 The 2015-16 season was a banner year for Coach Flo’s Tigers as Auburn made its return to the NCAA Tournament for the first time since 2009, advancing to the second round.
 The Tigers finished with a 20-13 record and picked up a pair of wins over nationally ranked opponents, defeating No. 7 Kentucky 66-61 on Jan.
 3 and taking down No. 16 Florida 80-58 on Feb.
 14.